Introduction

 Second Year Project

-Admission to Ph.D. candidacy occurs after the student has 1) passed the A-exam (written and oral examinations in specific subject areas), 2) received committee approval of a dissertation proposal, and 3) completed any additional work required by the committee.
-The A-exam should be taken, at the latest, by the beginning of the seventh semester of study.
-Scheduling of A-exams also requires that no incomplete or failed courses appear on the student’s graduate transcript.
+Admission to Ph.D. candidacy occurs after the student has 1) passed the A Exam (written and oral examinations in specific subject areas), 2) received committee approval of a dissertation proposal, and 3) completed any additional work required by the committee.
+The A Exam should be taken by the end of the fifth semester of study.
+Scheduling of A Exams also requires that no incomplete or failed courses appear on the student’s graduate transcript.

 Admissions and Financial Aid